Getting Started¶

 per-segment barrier heights and key bond changes,

-energies from UMA, thermochemistry, and DFT post‑processing (where enabled).
+energies from the MLIP backend, thermochemistry, and DFT post-processing (where enabled).

-Each segment directory under path_search/ also gets its own summary.log and summary.yaml, so you can inspect local refinements independently.
+Each segment directory under path_search/ (or path_opt/ when --refine-path False is used) also gets its own summary.log and summary.json, so you can inspect local refinements independently.

 CLI commands¶